-A Career Resource Library is available to students.
-It contains information on undergraduate and graduate studies, job hunting techniques, and labor market trends.
+A Career Resource Office is available to contains information students.
+It on undergraduate and graduate studies.
 Occupational information and test applications for admission to graduate and professional schools are also available through college catalogues and bulletins from other institutions.
-A counselor assists students in the decision-making process as well as in the application process for graduate school.
+A counselor assists students in the decisionmaking process as well as in the application process for graduate school.